ctfer-io/ctfd-chall-manager/webdocs/design/challenge/_index.md

 Challenges with the **destroy-on-flag** option will automatically destroy the instance when the player submits the correct flag.

-Please note: enabling this option will slow down CTFd's response time when the correct flag is submitted.
+Please note: enabling this option will slow down CTFd's response time when the correct flag is submitted due to instance destruction.

 ### Mana Cost